 LIBRA software suite

 LIBRA accepts processed mutational spectrums.
 We provided simple scripts to help parse mutational spectrums from VCF files.
 LIBRA allows users to specify biological priors (i.e., signatures that should be active or inactive), subsampling steps, and the subsampling cutoff.
 LIBRA uses 30 COSMIC signatures by default.
 Users are also given the option to supply customized signature files.
-LIBRA is computationally efficient; using default settings, the program can successfully decompose a whole genome sequenced (WGS) cancer sample in a few seconds on a regular laptop (3 GHz i7 CPU, 16 GB DDR3 memory).
+LIBRA is computationally efficient; using default settings, the program can successfully decompose a whole genome sequenced (WGS) cancer sample in a few seconds on a regular laptop.
+For time profiling purpose, we ran LIBRA and deconstructSigs on an Intel Xeon E5-2660 (2.60 GHz) CPU.
+We employed the R package “microbenchmark” to profile libra() and whichSignatures() respectively.
+For each setup, we generated ten noiseless simulated data sets and repeated 100 times for each evaluation.

 We have released LIBRA as an R package.
 The updated code is also available on GitHub (https://github.com/ShantaoL/LIBRA ).